 Most episodes of active infection are due to a reactivation of the virus at some point, often years after a primary infection.
 Symptoms include:

 - Redness of the eye - mainly around the transparent front part of the eye (the cornea).

 - Ache or pain in the eye.

-- Photophobia (discomfort when opening the eyes in bright light).
+- Discomfort when opening the eyes in bright light (photophobia).